alexbypa/Csharp.Essentials.Extensions/README.md

 #### Usage

-Register the embedded dashboard in your Web API:
+Register the embedded dashboard in your Web API ( admin in this example is name of home page ):

 ```csharp
 // Program.cs